Angeldahal/Auth-sys-Django/README.md

 ## 📍 Overview

-The repository contains the basic authentication system in Django and Vue.
+<p>The repository contains the basic authentication system in Django and Vue.
 The vue-auth is the frontend of the project and auth_sys is the backend of the project.
 The project is a learning project and is not intended to be used in production.
-But, you can use it as a reference for your project.
+But, you can use it as a reference for your project.<p>
 ---